Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 One rule that prevents expensive damage

 Use CCB-appropriate pads.
-Pad mismatch is a fast path to unstable transfer, roughness, and surface damage.
+A pad mismatch is the fast lane to unstable transfer, roughness, and surface damage.

 Carbon ceramic rotor core concept showing fiber reinforcement structure in a C/SiC composite